Battle of Moys

-The Battle of Moys was a battle fought on 7 September 1757 during the Third Silesian War (part of the Seven Years' War).
+The Battle of Moys was fought on 7 September 1757 during the Third Silesian War (part of the Seven Years' War).

-A Prussian army of 13,000 men fought an Austrian army of double their size.
+A Prussian Army of 13,000 men fought an Austrian army of double their size.
 The Prussians were defeated and their commander killed.

 The battle was fought near Moys in Upper Lusatia, present-day Ujazd, a district of Zgorzelec in Poland.

 Seven Years' War

 Although the Seven Years' War was a global conflict, it acquired a specific intensity in the European theater based on the recently concluded War of the Austrian Succession (1741–1748).
 The 1748 Treaty of Aix-la-Chapelle concluded the earlier war with Austria.
 Frederick II of Prussia, known as Frederick the Great, acquired the prosperous province of Silesia.
 Empress Maria Theresa of Austria had signed the treaty to gain time to rebuild her military forces and forge new alliances; she intended to regain ascendancy in the Holy Roman Empire.
 In 1754, escalating tensions between Britain and France in North America offered the Empress the opportunity to regain her lost territories and to limit Prussia's ever growing power.
 Similarly, France sought to break the British dominance of Atlantic trade.
 France and Austria put aside their old rivalry to form a coalition of their own.
 Britain aligned herself with the Kingdom of Prussia; this alliance drew in not only the British king's territories held in personal union, including Hanover, but also those of his relatives in the Electorate of Brunswick-Lüneburg and the Landgraviate of Hesse-Kassel.
 This series of political maneuvers became known as the Diplomatic Revolution.

-After over-running Saxony, Frederick campaigned in Bohemia and defeated the Austrians on 6 May 1757 at the Battle of Prague, however was defeated at the Battle of Kolín on the 18th of June and was eventually forced to retreat fully out of Bohemia.
+After over-running Saxony, Frederick campaigned in Bohemia and defeated the Austrians on 6 May 1757 at the Battle of Prague; however he was defeated at the Battle of Kolín on the 18th of June and was eventually forced to retreat fully out of Bohemia.
 With French forces threatening his western flank, Frederick moved to engage them, leaving some 40,000 soldiers to defend Silesia and Lusatia from the Austrians under the command of Augustus William of Brunswick Bevern.

 Bevern's duty was to block any Austrian advance on Saxony; he also left Hans Karl von Winterfeldt to "assist" him.
 Frederick actually trusted Winterfeldt more, as the duke was ageing, however the two did not get along.
 Bevern felt embarrassed; Winterfeldt felt irked by the constraints imposed.

 Bevern became alarmed by the lack of his supplies, and withdrew to Görlitz, leaving Winterfeldt's corps on the opposite side of the Lusatian Neisse river, near Moys.

 On the day before the battle, Prince Charles sent Franz Leopold von Nádasdy to the right bank of the river, nearly on Moys, with instructions to take Jäkelsberg (a hill) on the following day.
 He has 15,000 men, possibly 20,000, and artillery.